google/skia-buildbot/skolo/ansible/switchboard/roles/install_metadata_server/README.md

 for more details on berglas and Skia secrets.

-The key is stored as a kubernetes secret in berglas secrets for the cluster `etc` and the secret name `skolo-service-accounts`.
+The key is stored as a kubernetes secret in berglas secrets for the cluster `etc` and the secret name is determined by the `metadata_service_account_name` variable, which is set per host in the `hosts.ini` file.

-You can see this secret in the list of all secrets for the `etc` cluster:
+You can see all the secrets for the `etc` cluster by running:

         $ ../../kube/secrets/list-secrets-by-cluster.sh etc
         skolo-service-accounts